 If you plan to continue working after you start collecting Social Security benefits, you could find yourself coming up short financially.

 In the years before you reach full retirement age, your Social Security benefit is reduced by $1 for every $2 you earn over the annual limit.
-In 2018, the annual limit is $17,040.
+In 2019, the yearly limit for earners younger than full retirement age is $17,640.

-In the year you reach full retirement age, your Social Security benefit is reduced by $1 for every $3 you earn in excess of the annual limit.
-For 2018, the annual limit in this case is $45,360.
+In the year you reach full retirement age, your Social Security benefit is reduced by $1 for every $3 you earn over the annual limit.
+For 2019, the yearly limit for these earners is $46,920.

 If you rely on early Social Security benefits to supplement your working income in the years before you reach full retirement age, make sure you account for the rules for working while earning Social Security.
 It’s important to be aware of the potential reduction in your benefits.